wearefuturegov/ofsted-feed/README.md

-# ofsted-feed
+# Ofsted Feed Client
-Interface to the Ofsted feed.
+Client for the Ofsted feed.

 ## Setup